denten-books/plain-text/1-chapter.md

 produce fact and inscription, beyond simplistic notions of knowledge-making and discovery [@latour_laboratory_1986].
 A cite of production.

-Why am I readin Ltour.
-Becaue latour gives us a way to see much lit.
+Why am I reading Ltour.
+Because latour gives us a way to see much lit.

 Although much cited in the study of culture, science, and technology, *Laboratory Life* has had less of an impact on the study of literature, even